-Mesa Verde Country is home to over 2,000 species of plants that range from dwarf alpine flowers, to fields of mountain sunflowers, to carpets of high desert peas.
-Driving the San Juan Skyway through Mesa Verde Country will give you a glimpse of the stunning variety of flowers and trees of the area, but getting out for a hike will amaze you.
+You’ll find over 2,000 species of plants in Mesa Verde Country – from dwarf alpine flowers, to fields of mountain sunflowers, to carpets of high desert peas.
+The San Juan Skyway National Scenic Byway gives you a stunning variety of flowers and trees of the area, but getting out for a hike will amaze you.

 Know Before You Go

 - Visit the Southwest Colorado Wildflowers website to learn more about wildflower species of Mesa Verde Country.